Accreditation

 Lost in the haze of the accreditation blizzard is the fact that accreditation is only required to obtain student loans, not for anything else.
 The main value to attending an accredited institution is that you will qualify for federal loan programs which you will need to pay for it!!
 Only “accredited” institutions qualify for USA student loans.
 This is totally irrelevant to Blue Marble University, whose tuition fees are so low, you don’t need a student loan.

 Does this mean everyone will accept your credentials??
-No. There is a lot of educational snobbery and arrogance in the halls of academia.
-Sometimes even online degrees from USA accredited colleges are not accepted.
+No. Sometimes even online degrees from USA accredited colleges are not accepted.
 Whether or not your prospective employer accepts your credentials depends on many factors.
 It is convenient to assert: “Your degree is from an online college”.
 However, most employers now understand and see the value in alternative, non-traditional education, and if they feel you can contribute to their operation and success, you will be hired.
 They realize that it is the body of work and any dissertation completed by a student in a program that is important and not so much whether a program is “accredited”.